jasonish/simple-ids/README.md

-# Easy-Suricata
+# Easy - Suricata/EveBox

-Easy-Suricata is a tool to easily run Suricata (and optionally EveBox) on Linux systems using Docker or Podman.
+Easy is a tool to easily run Suricata (and optionally EveBox) on Linux systems using Docker or Podman.

 This program is considered experimental and many things may change, break, change name, change repo, etc, etc...
 And I might even